 Blown away by this again.
-It's brash and loud but it confindently backs it up and a significant step up from the Classic.
+It's brash and loud but it confidently backs it up and a significant step up from the Classic.

-So much depth with almond pastry autolytic punch.
-So expansive and persistent.
+There's so much depth with almond pastry autolytic punch, so expansive and persistent.
 It keeps building whilst always keeping a sense of togetherness.

 I don't believe many English sparklers are underpriced, but I think this is worth a fair bit more than £40.